Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Experiments

-To verify the effectiveness of the proposed method, we conduct refinement experiments mainly on two types of objects.
-The first type is artificial 3D models, with the primary model from Objaverse~\cite{deitke2022objaverse}; The second type is objects generated by state-of-the-art 3D generation methods.
-We validate the powerful capabilities of our method through extensive qualitative and quantitative experiments on both types of 3D models.
+To verify the effectiveness of \methodname, we conduct refinement experiments mainly on two types of objects.
+The first type is artificial 3D assets, with the primary model from Objaverse~\cite{deitke2022objaverse}; The second type is objects generated by state-of-the-art 3D generation methods.
+For existing 3D assets, we pick 200 objects with diverse textures from Objaverse by human experts.
+For 3D generative models (InstantMesh~\cite{xu2024instantmesh}, TripoSR~\cite{tochilkin2024triposr}, MVDream~\cite{shi2023mvdream}, Instant3D~\cite{instant3d2023} and Fantasia3D~\cite{chen2023fantasia3d}), we also generate 200 objects for each methods use prompts designed in GPTEval3D~\cite{wu2023gpteval3d}.
+We use \methodname to refine the objects and compare the texture quality before and after refinement.
+We perform both GPT-4V~\cite{2023GPT4VisionSC} based evaluation and user study on the above objects (Detailed guidence and prompts are available in ~\Cref{sup:gpt_evaluation}).